akainth015/akainth.me/content/_index_/experience.md

         <h2>Software Intern, Plume</h2>
     </div>

-At Plume, I worked on upgrading microservices to GRPC, internal service scripts, and using the Braze APIs to onboard new customers.
+When I returned to Plume, I upgraded some endpoints to gRPC, rolled out more microservices, internal service scripts, and leveraged the Braze APIs to help users navigate the setup process.
 </section>

 <section class="education">